shervybaby14/Numerical-Methods-Algorithms/FalsePosition/README.md

 ### False Position
 ## Purpose
+This is a function designed to run the computation for a false position algorithm to estimate the root of a function until a desired amount of iterations or until the desired error is reached.
 ## Inputs
 * func = the function being evaluated
 * xl = the lower guess